kathleen-xue/News-iOS-App/README.md

 # News iOS App
 A simple news app that displays headlines, detailed articles, search trends, and allows users to bookmark news articles they would like to return to.
+The corresponding web app can be found [here](https://github.com/kathleen-xue/news-web-app).

 ## APIs Used:
 * Guardian News API